What Do Koi Fish Eat? Everything You Need to Know

 In domesticated situations, koi will usually eat 1-4% of their body weight.

-Koi are poikilothermic, meaning they don’t have a natural ability to regulate their body temperature (like a human can, for example).
+Koi are poikilothermic, meaning they don’t have a natural ability to regulate their body temperature.
 As a result, their activity levels directly correlate to the ambient temperature of the water, in turn affecting their eating habits from season to season.

-During the cooler winter seasons, when the water is between 41ËšF and 60ËšF, a carb-based diet of wheat germ is recommended as long-term energy and conservation is more needed.
+During the cooler winter seasons, when the water is between 41°F and 60°F, a carbohydrate-based diet of wheat germ is recommended to provide long-term energy and help koi conserve resources.

-When the temperate drops below 40ËšF, koi don’t eat and enter a state of hibernation known as torpor.
+When the temperature drops below 40°F, koi stop eating and enter a state of hibernation known as torpor.
 Torpor drastically reduces their energy needs, decreases their metabolism, and slows their bodily functions.
 This fantastic adaptation allows koi to live in places that get below freezing in the winter.

-When owning koi as pets, there are a few ways to feed them.
-Depending on their size, Pet koi can eat store-bought flakes, pellets, and bards.
+Depending on their size, captive koi can eat store-bought flakes, pellets, or bars.
 Small koi will find it easier to eat flakes as they are the smallest.
 For medium to large koi, pellets are ideal.
-Bars are for the largest koi who can eat it whole, but smaller koi will definitely try to nibble on it.
+Bars are intended for the largest koi, who can eat them whole, but smaller koi will also try to nibble on them.
+Owners can give occasional treats.
+Things like soft fruits, vegetables, and whole grains are ideal.
+Never give your koi fish corn, uncooked rice (as it expands in their stomach), or white bread.

 About the Author